-The Upper Income Limit is the level of income above which no Additional Boarding Allowance is paid.
+The Upper Income Limit is the level of income above which no Additional Boarding Allowance is paid (see 6.9.2 for the current Upper Income Limit).
 The limit is not increased by the number of other dependent children or students.